Estimating Condition Number with Graph Neural Networks: Introduction

+for a nonnormal matrix.
+Therefore, for the estimation of the spectral condition number in the nonsymmetric case, one typically works with singular-value-oriented procedures such as Golub--Kahan bidiagonalization, or alternatively with Krylov subspace methods applied to the normal equations $\mathbf{A}^\top \mathbf{A}$, bearing in mind that the latter squares the condition number and may worsen numerical sensitivity.

+We propose a data-driven approach based on GNNs for condition number estimation for sparse systems that: (i) Extracts structural and numerical features of matrix data in $\mathcal{O}(\text{nnz})$ time; (ii) Trains a deep neural network to predict $\log_{10} \kappa(A)$; (iii) Achieves inference time scales insensitive to, or independent of matrix size.
 Additionally, a novel graph machine learning approach is used for rapidly estimating the arbitrary-norm condition number of large sparse matrices arising in scientific computing applications.
 Unlike traditional iterative methods such as the Hager-Higham method \cite{hager1984condition, Higham1987}, our method uses a graph neural network trained on a comprehensive set of matrix-theoretic features to achieve sub-millisecond inference with controllable accuracy.
 Numerical experiments demonstrate that our approach achieves a significant speedup over classical methods and sparse solvers while maintaining an acceptable relative error.

-This is the first work on leveraging graph learning techniques to address condition number estimation.
-We believe this work can offer unique insights into the application of AI to scientific computing, particularly the numerical computation of matrix properties.
+To the best of our knowledge, this is the first work on leveraging graph learning techniques to address condition number estimation.
+We believe this work can offer unique insights into the application of AI for numerical methods.
 We demonstrate the effectiveness of our approach with a simple neural network architecture and challenging condition number estimation tasks.

-The rest of the paper is organized as follows; Section~\ref{sec:related} discusses related work on condition number estimation; Section~\ref{sec:method} formulates our methodologies, focusing on the matrix features as part of graph construction and model architecture; Section~\ref{sec:exps} presents our data generation routines for training and analyzes the simulations on performance; Section~\ref{sec:limitations} illustrates the potential shortcomings of our approach, which we leave as future work; Section~\ref{sec:concludion} concludes the paper.
+The rest of the paper is structured as follows; Section~\ref{sec:related} discusses related work on condition number estimation; Section~\ref{sec:method} formulates our methodologies, with a focus on the matrix features as part of graph construction, and model architecture and also provide theoretical support for the condition number estimation; Section~\ref{sec:exps} presents our data generation routines for training and analyzes the simulations on performance; Section~\ref{sec:limitations} illustrates the limitations of our approach, which we leave as future work; Section~\ref{sec:concludion} concludes the paper.